 The sharpest text is an old poem about how the nations were divided:

-"When the Most High (ʿElyôn) apportioned the nations… he fixed the boundaries of the peoples according to the number of the sons of God; the LORD's own portion was his people, Jacob his allotted share."
+"When the Most High (ʿElyôn) apportioned the nations… he fixed the boundaries of the peoples according to the number of the gods; the LORD's own portion was his people, Jacob his allotted share."

-Where most printed Bibles long read "according to the number of the sons of Israel" (following the medieval Masoretic Text), the older Dead Sea Scrolls copy (4QDeutj) and the Septuagint read "sons of God."
-The scholarly majority takes "sons of God" as the original, with "sons of Israel" a later, tidier substitution.
+Where most printed Bibles long read "according to the number of the sons of Israel" (following the medieval Masoretic Text), the older Dead Sea Scrolls copy (4QDeutj) reads "sons of God" (bny ʾlwhym), and the Septuagint tradition points the same direction — most of its manuscripts read "angels of God," a minority "sons of God."
+Most text critics take "sons of God" as the original — Mark S. Smith (The Early History of God) and the Hebrew Bible critical editions (BHQ) both cite the manuscript evidence as strong — with "sons of Israel" a later, harmonizing substitution.
 In the older reading, the Most High assigns each nation to a member of his council — and keeps Israel for himself.
 That is the same structure as the Canaanite picture of the high god and his divine family.
 The manuscript evidence for it is genuinely strong; it is not a skeptic's invention.

 What to make of the council is itself contested.
-Michael Heiser's reading — that these are real subordinate spiritual beings under the one Creator, neither a second pantheon nor a detail to be explained away — is a useful middle path, and is on its firmest ground precisely here, in Psalm 82 and Deuteronomy 32.
-(Where his larger system reaches further — cosmic geographies, giant bloodlines — this study holds it at arm's length; the council itself stands on the text.)
+Michael Heiser's reading (that these are real subordinate spiritual beings under the one Creator, neither a second pantheon nor a detail to be explained away) is a useful middle path, and is on its firmest ground precisely here, in Psalm 82 and Deuteronomy 32.
+(Where his larger system reaches further, into cosmic geographies and giant bloodlines, this study holds it at arm's length; the council itself stands on the text.)

 So which is it?
 The honest answer is that the Hebrew Bible does not speak with one flat voice, and the standard reconstruction reads it as a development in three rough stages.